 Checkout Testsigma which has all the essentials to move to Manual from Automated Testing with no additional cost, time and resources.

 Now Automated Testing is as simple as Manual Testing!

 Your Automation Testing Tool might already have the reporting feature.
 However, you can always create your personalized reporting mechanisms which may include auto-emailing the final reports to the management or stakeholders.
 You can create and execute these reports at the end of each test execution.
-Use illustrations such as charts and tables to optimize the presentation of test case coverage.
+Use visually appealing presentation templates such as charts and tables to optimize the presentation of test case coverage.